dojo/docs/dijit/TooltipDialog.rst

 Close the tooltip dialog                                        escape
 ============================================================    =================================================

-See the detailed Keyboard Navigation Notes and Known Issues in `dijit.Dialog <dijit/Dialog#accessibility>`_
+See the detailed Keyboard Navigation Notes and Known Issues in :ref:`dijit.Dialog <dijit/Dialog>`